andyboeh/qtphotobox/README.md

 Features
 --------

-  * Interface to Cameras via gphoto2
+  * Interface to Cameras via gphoto2 (Canon/Nikon DSLR)
+  * Interface to Cameras via QtMultimedia (Generic Webcams etc.)
   * Interface to printers via CUPS or an internal Canon Selphy backend (WiFi or USB)
   * GPIO-based LED control (PWM only)
   * Review and reprinting of stored images